stommen/tif285/Intro/Intro.md

 ## Statistical inference

-* Quantify the strength of inductive inferences from facts, in the form of data ($D$), and other premises, e.g. models, to hypotheses about the phenomena producing the data.
+* Quantifies the strength of inductive inference from propositions, usually in the form of data ($D$) and other premises such as models, to hypotheses about the phenomena producing the data.
-* Quantify via probabilities, or averages calculated using probabilities.
+* The quantification is done via probabilities, or averages calculated using probabilities.
 Frequentists ($\mathcal{F}$) and Bayesians ($\mathcal{B}$) use probabilities very differently for this.
-* To the pioneers such as Bernoulli, Bayes and Laplace, a probability represented a *degree-of-belief* or plausability: how much they thought that something as true based on the evidence at hand.
+* To the pioneers such as Bernoulli, Bayes and Laplace, a probability represented a *degree-of-belief* or plausability: how much they believed something as true based on the evidence at hand.
 This is the Bayesian approach.
-* To the 19th century scholars, this seemed too vague and subjective.
+* To the 19th century scholars this seemed too vague and subjective.
 They redefined probability as the *long run relative frequency* with which an event occurred, given (infinitely) many repeated (experimental) trials.